-- A28.
+A28.
 The engagement team includes personnel, which includes any internal experts, and, if applicable, component practitioners.
-Another practitioner is not part of the engagement team. - A29.
+Another practitioner is not part of the engagement team.

+A29.
 [Deleted by the AUASB.]

-Internal auditors who provide direct assistance refers to the use of internal auditors to perform procedures under the direction, supervision and review of the practitioner.
+Aus A29.1 Internal auditors who provide direct assistance refers to the use of internal auditors to perform procedures under the direction, supervision and review of the practitioner.
 Although they may perform procedures similar to those performed by the practitioner, such internal auditors are not independent of the entity as is required of the practitioner.
 They are therefore not members of the engagement team.
-In some jurisdictions, the practitioners may be prohibited, or restricted to some extent, by law or regulation from using the work of the internal audit function or using internal auditors to provide direct assistance.
+In Australia, the practitioners is prohibited from using internal auditors to provide direct assistance.